Consultingcriminal/Automated-Movie-Review-Classifier/README.md

 <p align="center">
 <img src="images/blending.png" alt="Logo" width="580" height="280">

-There are many great Deep Learning models available, however,here I focussed on creating a light weight blending model using conventional ML algorithms with comparable metrics.
+There are many great Deep Learning models available,here I focussed on creating a light weight blending model using conventional ML algorithms trained on a partiular corpus with comparable metrics.

 Here's why:
 * The project does not use high memory Deep Learning Models.